HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 * Include the Practitioner and Patient Resources as entries in the bundle.
 * Include the Parameters resource with the parameters of startDate and endDate with values for date range.

-The PDMP Responder has to be able to process this message and return back a Bundle which contains all the MedicationRequest resources along with Practitioner, Organization and Patient resources related to the data set.
+The PDMP Responder has to be able to process this message and return back a Bundle which contains all the MedicationDispense resources along with Practitioner, Organization and Patient resources related to the data set.
 In case of errors OperationOutcome would be returned similar to any regular FHIR API.

 **NOTE**: FHIR Messaging operations can only be invoked on FHIR Servers which conform to the FHIR Messaging operations in their capability statements and not on regular FHIR servers implementing RESTful Search APIs.